S. Otis Bland: Political career

 When Congressman William A. Jones died, Bland received the convention's nomination as his successor.
 He entered Congress, July 3, 1918, and was regularly re-elected until his death.
 Only 10 members of the House of Representatives have had longer continuous service.
-As chairman of the House Committee on Merchant Marine and Fisheries, Otis Bland was largely responsible for the Merchant Marine Act of 1936, which began the rehabilitation of American shipping.
-He is also a member of the Select Committee on Conservation of Wildlife Resources.
-His wife is the former Mary Crawford Putzel of Newport News.
+Relatively early in his congressional career, Bland served as secretary of the United States Yorktown Sesquicentennial Commission, and worked to create a national park in Virginia's historic triangle (Jamestown, Yorktown, Williamsburg), which President Hoover authorized in December 1931 and which is now Colonial National Historical Park.
+Bland also worked to create the Fredericksburg and Spottsylvania Battlefield Memorial (now the Fredericksburg National Battlefield Historical Park, and to restore restoration of Washington's birthplace (now Ferry Farm).
+As chairman of the House Committee on Merchant Marine and Fisheries for 16 years (having served on the committee and its predecessor since 1922), Bland was largely responsible for the Merchant Marine Act of 1936, now considered the nation's basic maritime statute and which began the rehabilitation of American shipping.
+He was also a member of the Select Committee on Conservation of Wildlife Resources.